stfbk/ACME/README.md

-# A Simulation Framework for the Experimental Evaluation of Access Control Enforcement Mechanisms based on Business Processes
+# A Methodology for the Experimental Evaluation of Access Control Enforcement Mechanisms based on Business Processes

 While the security analysis of Access Control (AC) policies has received a lot of attention, the same cannot be said for their **enforcement**.
 As systems become more distributed (e.g., centralized services may become a *bottleneck*) and legal compliance constraints stricter (e.g., the problem of *honest but curious* Cloud providers in the light of privacy regulations), the **fine-tuning of AC enforcement mechanisms** is likely to become more and more important.
 This is especially true in scenarios where the quality of service may suffer from **computationally heavy security mechanisms** and low latency is a prominent requirement.